redspider/Basis-pot/README.md

 ## Modifications to Pyramid

-As yet it has not been necessary to modify pyramid itself, although that may yet come given the need to capture trackback information in the event of an error.
+As yet it has not been necessary to modify pyramid itself, although that may yet come given the need to capture traceback information in the event of an error.
 The following non-standard components have been introduced:

 ### Modified Model